 Neurodegenerative diseases primarily affect neurons.
 As these cells have no ability to regenerate themselves, losing them has a big impact on the nervous system.
 Many of the neurodegenerative diseases are caused by a mutation in a particular protein, which causes the aggregation of it.
 As these aggregates start to accumulate in neurons, cell toxicity increases until it produces cell death.
 Why do the mutated proteins aggregate?
 Why the aggregates are toxic for the cell?
 What can be done to avoid their formation and, therefore, stop the progression of the disease?
 These are some of the questions you will focus on during your stay in the laboratory.

-In this project you will be given two different samples: one will be from a control patient and the other one from a diseased patient.
+In this project you will learn to use yeast as a model to study two different situations: one corresponding to a healthy patient neuron and other to a diseased patient neuron.
 You will be given some hints and, by literature searching, you will have to guess the disease you will be studying during the following days.
-New concepts and methodologies in molecular biology will be introduced to you in order to design your own research project with the aim to better understand the disease.
+New concepts and methodologies in molecular biology will be introduced to you in order to conduct your own research project with the aim to better understand the disease.
 During your investigation, you will generate real data, will undergo the analysis and will take your own conclusions.
 Moreover, possible approaches for future treatments will be discussed.
 Each of you will work in a real research environment, share knowledge and tackle technical problems within the scientific team.
 We hope to awake your passion for science and entice you into a research career.

 Do you accept the challenge?
 Do you want to answer you own questions?
 If so, apply for this project!

 - To familiarize yourself with the working environment and with the basic equipment and techniques in a molecular biology research laboratory.

 - To know, understand and work with the different genetic vectors and research models systems that are commonly used for studying neurodegenerative disease.

 - To produce, interpret and analyse scientific data critically.